Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Derro Savant (MPMM).md

 aliases: ["Derro Savant"]
 ---
 # Derro Savant
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-92, Mordenkainen's Tome of Foes p.
-159*
+92*

 > [!quote]- A quote from Mordenkainen
 >